Ider/CppColoring-shell/README.md

 This is **shell script** version of the C++ coloring.
-After I learned shell script, [**awk**](https://developer.apple.com/library/mac/#documentation/Darwin/Reference/Manpages/man1/awk.1.html) and [**sed**](https://developer.apple.com/library/mac/#documentation/Darwin/Reference/Manpages/man1/sed.1.html) command, I find it is much better than Javascript to coloring the C++ files to with HTML tags and CSS properties.
+After I learned shell script, [**awk**](https://developer.apple.com/library/mac/#documentation/Darwin/Reference/Manpages/man1/awk.1.html) and [**sed**](https://developer.apple.com/library/mac/#documentation/Darwin/Reference/Manpages/man1/sed.1.html) command, I find it is much better than Javascript to coloring the C++ files with HTML tags and CSS properties.

 It's easier to manage regex patterns and substitutions.
-And it is much easier to manipulate multiple files.
+And easier to manipulate multiple files.

 ##Highlighted Part